-Associate Professor Deidre Pike teaches Beginning Reporting, Journalism Tools, Advanced News Writing and Mass Media, Environmental Reporting, News Parody: Theory and Practice and Mass Media & the Popular Arts.
+Associate Professor Deidre Pike teaches Beginning Reporting, Journalism Tools, Advanced News Writing, Environmental Reporting, News Parody: Theory and Practice and Mass Media and Popular Arts.
 She served previously as department chair.

 She came to Humboldt State University in August 2012 after teaching at the University of Hawai‘i at Manoa (2011-2012) and at the University of Nevada, Reno (2003-2011).
 She has worked as a newspaper reporter, editor, website content wrangler and freelance writer.